icon showing phone turned sideways

 One rather obvious feature of a printed book is that every time we go to it, it is exactly the same as before.
 Some readers feel that they can remember or find ideas by their location on the page, and there’s some research evidence for this.1

 Readers can build a cognitive map of the text as a physical object in which headings, illustrations and other features act as landmarks.
 It’s why imageability matters.
-Strategic reading relies on the text remaining constant so that readers can retrace their path or locate ideas which at first seemed irrelevant but now need more attention.
-Websites can have this quality too, so long as the design and content is reasonably stable.
+Strategic reading relies on the text remaining constant so that readers can retrace their path or locate ideas which at first seemed irrelevant but now need more attention.2

 1. Ernst Rothkopf (1971) Incidental memory for the location of information in text.
 Journal of Verbal Learning & Verbal Behavior 10: 608–13.

-2. Frances Yates (1966) The art of memory, London: Routledge & Kegan Paul
+4. Frances Yates (1966) The art of memory, London: Routledge & Kegan Paul

 How this helps

 Provide features that help readers build a mental map of your document or app.
 Be aware that your readers might be at first confused by radical changes to a design that’s been stable for a long time.
+And include graphic features in digital documents so imageability survives when they’ve been poured into an e-reader.

 Things like this